monorkin/croatia/README.md

 # Issuer protection code (ZKI) is generated automatically
 invoice.issuer_protection_code # => "abcd1234efgh5678ijkl9012mnop3456"

-# Fiscalize an invoice using the certificate from the config
+# Fiscalize an invoice using the credential from the config
 invoice.fiscalize!
-# Fiscalize an invoice using a custom certificate and password
+# Fiscalize an invoice using a custom credential and password
-invoice.fiscalize!(certificate: "path/to/your/certificate.p12", password: "your_password")
+invoice.fiscalize!(credential: "path/to/your/credential.p12", password: "your_password")

 # In case you want to "undo" a fiscalized invoice, you can reverse the invoice
 invoice.reverse!